-The vaccine will be injected into the muscle around the shoulder region; this is the most commonly used route for vaccination.
+The vaccines will be injected into the muscle around the shoulder region; this is the most commonly used route for vaccination.

-Until now this vaccine has only been tested on laboratory mice and this is the first time that the vaccine will be given to humans.
+Until now, the Zika vaccine has only been tested on laboratory mice and this is the first time that the vaccine will be given to humans.
+The Chikungunya vaccine has been tested in humans before, but this will be the first time it will be given together with the Zika vaccine.
 Therefore, the main focus of this study is to determine a safe dose that won't cause unacceptable side effects.
 For this reason, the doses given to participants will initially be very low.
 The first person in the study will only have one tenth of the dose that we expect to be tolerated.
 The dose will then be increased in a step-wise fashion.